SolenneGaucher/solennegaucher.github.io/_pages/about.md

   - /about.html
 ---

-   I am a postdoctoral fellow at CREST, ENSAE, in the group FairPlay, under the supervision of Vianney Perchet.
-This post-doc is funded by an [Hadamard postdoctoral fellowship](https://www.fondation-hadamard.fr/en/articles/2023/01/24/reicpients-2023/).
+   I am assistant professor at École polytechhnique.
+Prior to that, I was a postdoc at ENSAE, in the group FairPlay, under the supervision of Vianney Perchet.

    I am mainly interested in sequential learning and sequential decision-making problems, and in fair machine learning.